Anthropology, BALAS

 Language in Culture | ||

-Human Evolution and Culture | ||
+Talking Culture | ||

-Additional courses within Anthropology or closely related departments that complement the student’s thematic area of study | 9 | |
+Additional 300-/400- upper division courses within Anthropology or closely related departments that complement the student’s area of study (determined in consultation with the advisor). | 9 | |

-Research and Service Learning Coursework | 3 | |
+Research and Service-Learning Coursework | 3 | |

-Choose one of the following areas in consultation with the departmental advisor: | ||
+Choose one course from the following areas in consultation with the departmental advisor: | ||

 Archaeology | ||